-Facility Lease
+12. Facility Lease

-In January 2015, the Company signed an initial operating lease, effective February 1, 2015 for 8,138 square feet of office and laboratory space with a one-year term.
+In January 2015, the Company signed an initial operating lease, effective February 1, 2015 for 8,138 square feet of office and laboratory space with a one year term.
 Between January 2015 and October 2018, the Company entered into a series of lease amendments to increase the amount of leased space to 27,280 square feet and extend the expiration of the lease to February 2023.
 The lease agreement includes annual rent escalations.
 Under the lease and subsequent amendments, the landlord provided approximately \$1.9 million in free rent and lease incentives.
 The Company records rent expense on a straight-line basis over the effective term of the lease, including any free rent periods and incentives.
-The lease requires the Company to pay additional amounts for operating and maintenance expenses.
-Rent expense related to the facilities lease for the years ended years ended December 31, 2018, 2017 and 2016 was approximately \$748,000, \$734,000 and \$584,000, respectively.
-As of December 31, 2018, future minimum lease payments under the facility lease were as follows (in thousands):
+As the interest rate implicit in lease arrangements is typically not readily available, in calculating the present value of the lease payments, the Company has utilized its incremental borrowing rate, which is determined based on the prevailing market rates for collateralized debt with maturity dates commensurate with the term of its lease.
+The Company's facility lease is a net lease, as the non-lease components (i.e. common area maintenance) are paid separately from rent based on actual costs incurred.
+Therefore, the non-lease components were not included in the right-of-use asset and liability and are reflected as an expense in the period incurred.

+As of December 31, 2020 and 2019, the right-of-use asset under operating lease was \$1.6 million and \$2.3 million, respectively.
+The elements of lease expense were as follows (in thousands):